bmilojkovic/argus-h2-mod/README.md

 Without these dependencies Argus will just not do anything.
 It will not cause a crash or make other problems, but it will also not report the issue (for now).

-### Platforms

-The mod has not been tested on Linux or Mac yet.
-We officially support only Windows for now.

-## Installation instructions
+## Adding the mod

 - To install this mod, you need [r2modman](https://thunderstore.io/package/ebkr/r2modman/), which is a mod manager.
 This is because we publish through [Thunderstore](https://thunderstore.io/) for our and your convenience.
 - Once you have `r2modman` installed, just find Argus in the list of `Hades II` mods and install it.

-## Setting up after install and testing with Twitch
+# Setting up after install and testing with Twitch

 You can follow the steps below and check if everything is working properly before going live on Twitch.